olafkrueger/FontAwesome5WithApacheFlex/README.md

 <s:Label text="\uf058" fontFamily="FontAwesome5Regular" fontSize="100" color="#000000" />
 ```
 You find a list of all icons in the "Font Awesome 5" [CheatSheet](https://fontawesome.com/cheatsheet).

+Thanks to the [Font Awesome 5](https://fontawesome.com) team for the great work and for still providing a free version of it!